-IPython.testing.iptestcontroller.do_run(controller, buffer_output=True) Setup and run a test controller.
+IPython.testing.iptestcontroller.do_run(controller, buffer_output=True)

-Setup and full a test controller.
+Setup and run a test controller.

 If buffer_output is True, no output is displayed, to avoid it appearing interleaved.
 In this case, the caller is responsible for displaying test output on failure.

 - controller (TestController) The same controller as passed in, as a convenience for using map() type APIs. - exitcode (int) The exit code of the test subprocess.
 Non-zero indicates failure.